rathour-anushka/Sales-Report/README.md

 ### Setting up Power BI Connection

 1. Open `sales.forecast.pbix` in Power BI Desktop
-2. The dashboard is configured to connect to the local API endpoint: `http://localhost:5000`
+2. The dashboard is configured to connect to the local API endpoint: `http://localhost:8000`
-3. Ensure the Flask API is running before refreshing the dashboard
+3. Ensure the FastAPI server is running before refreshing the dashboard
 4. Use Power BI's scheduled refresh features for automated updates

 ## Installation